truenas/core-build/README.md

   * lang/python3 (3.4 or later, must also be installed)
   * sysutils/grub2-pcbsd
   * sysutils/xorriso
-  * www/npm012
-  * www/node012
   * devel/gmake

   (and all the dependencies that these ports/pkgs install, of course)

   You can also use ```make bootstrap-pkgs``` to let it install required dependencies automatically.
-It will only install whats listed in the Makefile you will need to install www/npm012 and www/node012 and textproc/py-sphinx_numfig from the ports systems as there are no packages available.
+It will only install whats listed in the Makefile you will need to install textproc/py-sphinx_numfig from the ports systems as there are no packages available.

 ## Building the System Quickstart Flow: